 Migrating from your existing SharePoint Server to Office 365 is just not enough.
 What if you migrate all the content successfully but later figure out that it is become drastically horrible & expensive to maintain & monitor customizations?
 Wouldn’t it be a disaster for your business?

 Hence, it is wise to think carefully about the future of your business before you migrate.
-I’ve listed some key points below that may turn up helpful to you –
+So, figure out how you plan to maintain your content.

 Often, when IT administrators are in a hurry, they rush to migrate to the online hosted solutions without checking out the storage limits that these cloud vendors offer.
 Just because the storage of 5 GB or 10 GB is free, enterprises tend to ignore the fact that their organization’s size is going to be bigger day by day and it is necessary to figure out the costs involved in buying the extra storage space later.
 Also, for secure storage of corporate information; the Cloud vendor that you choose must follow all standards of security compliance that guarantee your data will remain safe on Cloud.